ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 ## Create a Kubernetes cluster
 {: #create_kube_cluster}

 1. Create a Kubernetes cluster from the [{{site.data.keyword.Bluemix}} catalog](https://console.bluemix.net/containers-kubernetes/launch).
-Create a **free** cluster of type **Lite** while following the guide and skipping the appropriate sections.
-To bind a custom domain, you must create a **Paid** cluster of type **Standard**.
+The largest part of this tutorial can be accomplished with a **free** cluster of type **Lite**.
+Two optional sections relating to Kubernetes Ingress and custom domain require a **Paid** cluster of type **Standard**.

    For ease of use, check the configuration details like the number of CPUs, memory and the number of worker nodes you get with Lite and Standard plans.
    {:tip}

    ![Kubernetes Cluster Creation on IBM Cloud](images/solution2/KubernetesClusterCreation.png)
 2. Check the status of your **Cluster** and **Worker Nodes** and wait for them to be **ready**.